Virginia Residential Lease Agreement | PDF

 - Garbage/waste management

 The landlord may ask to view the tenant’s credit and verify employment through the rental application.
-Most will only want to view the person’s credit score while others may seek more extensive information and request for references such as the tenant’s previous landlords.
+Most will only want to view the person’s credit score, while others may seek more extensive information and request references such as the tenant’s previous landlords.
 After the verification is complete and the tenant is approved, a lease will be drafted and made ready for both parties to “close” or authorize.